Emotional baggage: inside the toxic work environment at Away

 The managers explained that they were waiting to reach out to customers until the operations team told them when the bags would actually ship.
 But Korey was far from satisfied.
 She asked them to come up with a new plan on how to communicate with customers and present it to her the next day.

-Jeffries asked a direct report to explain the strategy to Korey since she was going to be on the way to the airport.
+Lila asked a direct report to explain the strategy to Korey since she was going to be on the way to the airport.
 The idea was to expedite shipping on late orders and communicate to customers when they could expect to receive their bags.
-Jeffries’ report noted this was going “above and beyond.”
+Lila’s report noted this was going “above and beyond.”

 When Korey saw the plan, she was furious.
 “If we were just going above and beyond we could send them all 10 free suitcases,” she vented in Slack, in front of the entire company.
 “Or we could send them all 100 free suitcases, that would REALLY be above and beyond.”